Kaihchen1230/JobFirst/javilin_board.md

 ## 3) JieLan
 ### A possible customer
-A new Chinese immigrant, who work as an electrical  engineer at China for several years, but can��t find a job here.
+A new Chinese immigrant, who work as an electrical  engineer at China for several years, but can't find a job here.
 ### A possible problem that or some other customer may have that you will be solving.
 Startup company need to pay a lot to hire employees with rich experience.
 ### List 5 possible risks regarding your assumptions that might make the project unsuccessful.